 Apache reloads with the new virtual host settings, making your Jellyfin reverse proxy active over HTTP.
 Continue to the Let’s Encrypt section below to secure the site with HTTPS.

-Setup Nginx as a Reverse Proxy For Jellyfin Media Server
+Configure Nginx as Reverse Proxy

 Nginx, a popular, lightweight, high-performance web server, is an excellent reverse proxy for accessing your Jellyfin media server from remote computers or networks.